 This is the best, and the fastest, pulled pork I’ve ever made.
 And it truly is a No Sauce Pulled Pork.
 Sometimes people say “no sauce”, but you still end up putting some sauce on it.
 Not here.
-When you pressure cook pulled pork in a sauce like cooking liquid, it stays moist and flavorful, and is still fall apart tender
+When you pressure cook pulled pork in a sauce-like cooking liquid, it stays moist and flavorful, and is still fall apart tender.
+Read on to find out how to make it in your own Pressure Cooker or Instant Pot….

 How to Make Pulled Pork in a Pressure Cooker